 Your pelvic floor physiotherapist asked you to track how often you pee.
 Paper diaries get lost or filled in from memory.
-P Water App makes it a single tap from your iPhone or Apple Watch, with charts and a CSV export you can share at your next appointment.
+P makes it a single tap from your iPhone or Apple Watch, with a dedicated Voiding Diary Mode, optional volume in mL or oz, charts, and a CSV export you can share at your next appointment.

 Pelvic floor physiotherapy starts with data.
 Before your therapist can help with stress incontinence, urge incontinence, post-prostatectomy recovery, or postpartum bladder symptoms, they need to see how often you pee, when, and what triggers it.
 A 3-to-7-day bladder diary is the standard tool.
 The AUA/SUFU 2024 guideline recommends voiding diaries as first-line for overactive bladder.
 NICE NG123 mandates a minimum 3-day diary for urinary incontinence.
 The International Continence Society calls the 3-day bladder diary “a fundamental tool.”